 First things first: what is a sustainable lifestyle?
 In a nutshell, it means living in a way that recognizes that the Earth’s resources are finite.
 Once we become aware of this simple reality, then we begin to understand why our personal lifestyle and daily actions matter.
 Living sustainably means that you try to reduce your carbon footprint.
 How?
 Well, here are seven practical sustainable lifestyle tips and steps that you can take.

 Many people assume that an eco-friendly lifestyle requires lots of time and money.
 Now can you imagine anything more time to consume and expensive than shopping?
-My favorite part of a green lifestyle is how much more I choose experience over things.
-The most important step towards sustainability is to consume less – and believe me, speaking from experience, it’s the hardest bit.
-We live in a world that encourages and values consumption and materialism, and by resisting this lifestyle you’re saving lots of time and money, but also seriously helping our planet.
+My favorite part of a green lifestyle is how I check things more.
+The most crucial step towards our daily live stainability is to consume less – and believe me, speaking from experience, it’s the hardest bit.
+We live in a world that encourages and values consumption and materialism, and by resisting this lifestyle, you’re saving lots of time and money and seriously helping our planet.

 If you’re always on the go, then you’re most likely relying on some sort of transportation.
-Now, if you drive to work every single day, and you’re the only one in the car, why not think about car-pooling or public transport?
+Now, if you drive to work every single dIn addition, living you’re the only one in the car, why not think about car-pooling or public transport?
 If your distance isn’t too far, why not invest in a bike or even walk!
-Sometimes with proper planning, you can incorporate your daily steps and exercise into your commute.
+Sometimes, you can incorporate your daily steps and exercise into your commute with proper planning.